 Figure 14.
-Reconstructive digital model of Turin Horse Racing, in the urban context of the time (Modelling: Florida Canaj).
+Reconstructive digital model of Turin Horse Racing in the urban context of the time (Modelling: Florida Canaj).

-In the case of archive projects like the Turin Horse-Racing maquette, it may be useful to think about the BIM model as an information collector.
-Inserting information inside a BIM model, in fact, means filling in the fields of its database it makes and, if necessary as in this case, add other fields such as the one related to the archive drawings, in addition to the geometric (masses) and survey data (points cloud) (fig.12).
+In the case of archive projects like the Turin Horse Racing maquette, it may be useful to think of the BIM model as an information collector.
+A BIM model creates database fields into which information can be inserted, and other fields can be added if necessary, such as, in this case, the one related to the archive drawings as well as fields for the geometry (masses) and survey data (point cloud) (Figure 12).

-interpretation, sharing and communication by geometric and bim models, and Augmented Reality experiences
+interpretation, sharing and communication using geometric and bim models and Augmented Reality experiences

-In the present case study, the wood model is one of the first, if not the first, interpretative representation of the Turin Horse Racing.
+In the present case study, the wooden model is one of the first, if not the first, interpretative representations of the Turin Horse Racing.